 Make sure to follow us on Facebook to see the big delivery arrive on December 18th!Read More

-You can help end the violence!
+You can spread the word to prevent domestic violence!

 Join our “Dress Down and Go Purple” campaign and help raise awareness at your school, work, or place of worship.
 We’ll provide you with brochures, posters, warning signs cards, and handouts.

 You pick the day and encourage everyone to wear purple!